mdn/content/files/en-us/web/api/xrhittestresult/getpose/index.md

 ### Parameters

 - `baseSpace`
-  - : An {{domxref("XRSpace")}} to use as the base or origin for the purposes of computing the relative position and orientation.
+  - : An {{domxref("XRSpace")}} to use as the base or origin for computing the relative position and orientation of hit test results.

 ### Return value